datacommonsorg/data/scripts/us_census/pep/population_estimate_by_race/README.md

 ### Downloading and Processing Data

-To download inputput files and process run the below commond.
+To perform "download and process", run the below command:
-"python3 preprocess.py"
+`python3 preprocess.py --mode=""`

-Running this command generates the csv, mcf, tmcf files
+Running this command generates input_fles and csv, mcf, tmcf files

+   If you want to perform "only process", run the below command:

+        `python3 preprocess.py --mode="process"`

+   If you want to perform "only download", run the below command:

+        `python3 preprocess.py --mode="download"`